Immaculate Conception School – A Catholic school devoted to building a strong foundation in faith and academic excellence.

 - Making sure your child adheres to the dress code

 - Attendance and support of the Parents’ Club and its activities.
 We are very dependent on their help and support.
-Since all parents are members, we urge you to join in the fun and activity they sponsor.
+Since all parents are members, we urge you to join in the fun and activities they sponsor.

 Brown envelopes containing important information are sent home monthly with the youngest child in the family in school.
 Parents should read the materials, take the appropriate action, and return it to the school as soon as possible.
 Families not returning the brown envelope by the 20th of the month will be called.
 Additional notes and reminders are sent home whenever necessary.
 Emails are sent weekly and as needed.